phalcon/documentation/docs/volt.md

 ```php
 public function getUniquePrefix(): string
 ```
-Return a unique prefix to be used as prefix for compiled variables and contexts
+Return a unique prefix to be used as a prefix for compiled variables and contexts

 ```php
 public function parse(string $viewCode): array